ridwanabdillahi/rfcs/text/0000-rustflags.md

 ## An example: code coverage

-The Rust compiler currently supports instrumenting Rust built libraries to measure code coverage for a given crate through tests.
+The Rust compiler supports instrumenting Rust built libraries to measure code coverage for a given crate through tests.
 In order to instruct rustc to instrument a given crate, a user would need to pass the Rust compiler flag `-Cinstrument-coverage` to the invocation of rustc when building said crate.
 This can be done via the `RUSTFLAGS` environment variable but this would have the side effect of enabling this flag for every crate in the dependency graph including upstream dependencies, transitive dependencies,